chef/chef-web-docs/chef_master/source/delivery_server_backup.rst

 Chef Automate Backups
 =====================================================

-Chef Automate provides tools for creating, managing and restoring backup archives and Elasticsearch snapshots.
+Chef Automate provides tools for creating, managing and restoring backup archives and Elasticsearch snapshots of your Chef Automate data.

-``delivery-ctl create-backup`` will create a compressed backup archives of the PostgreSQL database, configuration files, user keys, license file, git repository data and RabbitMQ queues.
-It will also utilize the snapshot capability of Elasticsearch to create snapshots of your Chef Automate Elasticsearch indexes.
-The backup archives and Elasticsearch snapshots make it possible to take complete backups of a Chef Automate cluster without disrupting service.
+``delivery-ctl create-backup`` will create a compressed backup archives of the PostgreSQL database, configuration files, user keys, license file, git repository data, Chef Compliance profiles and RabbitMQ queues.
+It also utilizes the snapshot capability of Elasticsearch to create incremental snapshots of your Chef Automate Elasticsearch indexes.
+Paired together, backup archives and Elasticsearch snapshots make it possible to take complete backups of a Chef Automate cluster without disrupting service.

-``delivery-ctl list-backups`` will list existing backup archives and snapshots in either human or machine readable format.
+``delivery-ctl list-backups`` will list existing backup archives and snapshots in human or machine readable formats.

-``delivery-ctl delete-backups`` will delete specific backups or prune the existing backups to specified limits.
+``delivery-ctl delete-backups`` will delete specific backups or snapshots.
+It's also capable of taking backup and snapshot limit parameters to prune the backups to specified limits.

-``delivery-ctl restore-backup`` will perform full or partial restorations of a backup archive or elasticsearch snapshot.
+``delivery-ctl restore-backup`` will perform full or partial restorations of a backup archive or Elasticsearch snapshot.

 Configuration
 =====================================================